-Manufacturers want Biden to boost ‘Buy American’ practices
+Manufacturers want Biden to boost ‘buy American’ practices

 Continue Reading Below

-“From autos to our stockpiles, we’re going to buy American,” Biden said in November.
+“From autos to our stockpiles, we’re going to buy American,” Mr. Biden said in November.

 Those promises could be difficult to turn into reality, however, and could face resistance in a divided Congress.
 Some economists and trade experts said such government purchasing might help some companies but not the industrial sector overall.
 The policies carry risks including higher prices and retaliation from other countries against U.S. exports, said some executives and economists.